harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * Ease into it at 1-2mg.
 Note any results.

-* Take some time with it at 5mg.
-Again notice any changes.
+* Try a week or more at 5mg.
+Again pay close attention to any mental or physical changes.
+How's your sleep, mood, appetite?
+Many users experience heretofore unheard-of physique and strength gains, and record-shattering (1RM) lifts, even at this low dose regime.

-* Try a week or two at 10mg.
-Closely keep track of any differences.
+* Take a week or two between 5-10mg, or *slowly* work your way to 10mg.
+Closely keep track of any changes along the way.

-* If tolerated, it can be taken to 25mg.
-No rush.
+* If tolerated, the daily dose can be taken to 25mg.
+Splitting it into multiple injections reduces any potential sides.
+There's no rush.

 * If you're ambitious, you can go to 50, 75—even 100mg.
 It's little-explored at these and higher doses, so any information or feedback you may have on personal response at those levels would make a valuable contribution to the knowledge base ...